DVDGNM99/Python-assignments-main/day 02/Homework NeuroRender/README.md

 Create the environment from scratch (using Miniforge or Mambaforge):

+### use file: enviroment.yml
 - (bash)
-mamba create -n brainglobe_render -c conda-forge python=3.10 brainglobe-atlasapi pyqt vtk vedo numpy -y mamba activate brainglobe_render pip install brainrender brainglobe-space morphapi brainglobe-utils pyvista k3d pytables

-### in alternative: if the enviroment.yml is present
-- (bash)
 mamba env create -f environment.yml

-## sanity check
-python -c "import brainrender, brainglobe_atlasapi; print('brainrender:', brainrender.__version__, '| atlasapi:', brainglobe_atlasapi.__version__)"

 ## Maintenance and updates
-mamba activate brainglobe_render
+1. mamba activate brainglobe_render
-mamba update -c conda-forge vtk vedo pyqt brainglobe-atlasapi -y pip install --upgrade brainrender morphapi brainglobe-utils **Avoid upgrading vtk beyond version 9.5.1, since newer builds may cause incompatibilities with brainrender.**
+2. mamba update -c conda-forge vtk vedo pyqt brainglobe-atlasapi -y
+3. pip install --upgrade brainrender morphapi brainglobe-utils
+- Avoid upgrading vtk beyond version 9.5.1, since newer builds may cause incompatibilities with brainrender.

-# important for future self
+# Important for future self
 - this env can later be extended to include the full BrainGlobe suite (cellfinder, brainreg, etc.) if required for volumetric analysis.

 - All dependencies are sourced from conda-forge for maximum compatibility and stability.

-# GUI script
-regions.json file includes all the brain areas in the ARA dictionary. not all of them will work with biorender.
-I suggest trying with some standard areas such as: MOs, VISp, ACA, TH, APN
-## in alternative rename the file regions_partial.json in regions.json to have a simplified list in the GUI
+- regions.json file includes all the brain areas in the ARA dictionary. not all of them will work with biorender.
+I suggest trying with some standard areas such as: MOs, VISp, ACA, TH, APN. in alternative rename the file regions_partial.json in regions.json to have a simplified list in the GUI

+  ## Tools
+  - Chatgpt version 5 was used to troubleshoot and for the creation on the enviroment